skx/overseer/README.md

      "type":"ssh"}
     ..

-Each test result is submitted as a JSON object, with the following fields being
+Each test result is submitted as a JSON object, with the following fields:
-used:

 | Field Name | Field Value                                                     |
 | ---------- | --------------------------------------------------------------- |